The Day After: Production

 The Day After was the idea of ABC Motion Picture Division President Brandon Stoddard, who, after watching The China Syndrome, was so impressed that he envisioned creating a film exploring the effects of nuclear war on the United States.
 Stoddard asked his executive vice president of television movies and miniseries, Stu Samuels, to develop a script.
-Samuels created the title The Day After to emphasize that the story was about not a nuclear war itself but the aftermath.
+Samuels created the title The Day After to emphasize that the story was about, not a nuclear war itself, but the aftermath.
 Samuels suggested several writers, and eventually, Stoddard commissioned the veteran television writer Edward Hume to write the script in 1981.
 ABC, which financed the production, was concerned about the graphic nature of the film and how to portray the subject appropriately on a family-oriented television channel.
 Hume undertook a massive amount of research on nuclear war and went through several drafts until ABC finally deemed the plot and characters acceptable.

 Originally, the film was based more around and in Kansas City, Missouri.
 Kansas City was not bombed in the original script although Whiteman Air Force Base was, which made Kansas City suffer shock waves and the horde of survivors staggering into town.
-There was no Lawrence, Kansas, in the story although there was a small Kansas town called "Hampton."
+There was no Lawrence, Kansas in the story although there was a small Kansas town called "Hampton."
 While Hume was writing the script, he and the producer Robert Papazian, who had great experience in on-location shooting, took several trips to Kansas City to scout locations and met with officials from the Kansas film commission and from the Kansas tourist offices to search for a suitable location for "Hampton."
 It came down to a choice of either Warrensburg, Missouri, and Lawrence, Kansas, both college towns.
-Warrensburg the was home of Central Missouri State University and was near Whiteman Air Force Base, and Lawrence was home of the University of Kansas and was near Kansas City.
+Warrensburg was home of Central Missouri State University and was near Whiteman Air Force Base, and Lawrence was home of the University of Kansas and was near Kansas City.
 Hume and Papazian ended up selecting Lawrence because of the access to a number of good locations: a university, a hospital, football and basketball venues, farms, and a flat countryside.
 Lawrence was also agreed upon as being the "geographic center" of the United States.
 The Lawrence people were urging ABC to change the name "Hampton" to "Lawrence" in the script.